rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/deploy/index.md

 ### A domain

-To run a [rollyourown.xyz](https://rollyourown.xyz) project, you will need a domain.
-There are many top level domains (TLDs) available - e.g. .com, .net, .org, .xyz, .info and many others - and many domain registrars in different countries from which you can purchase a domain.
+To run a rollyourown project, you will need a [domain](https://en.wikipedia.org/wiki/Domain_name).
+There are many [top level domains (TLDs)](https://en.wikipedia.org/wiki/Top-level_domain) available -- e.g. .com, .net, .org, .xyz, .info and many others -- and many domain registrars in different countries from which you can purchase a domain.
 Often, a domain is included in a VPS package from a hosting provider.

-If you acquire your domain from a different provider than your host server, make sure that your domain provider allows you to manage DNS records for the domain so that you can configure the A and/or AAAA record to "point" to your host server.
+If you acquire your domain from a different provider than your host server, make sure that your domain provider allows you to manage DNS records for the domain so that you can configure the [A](https://simple.wikipedia.org/wiki/A_record) and/or [AAAA](https://simple.wikipedia.org/wiki/AAAA_record) record to "point" to your host server.

 ## Preparing to deploy the project

-After a [control node](rollyourown/project_modules/control_node/) and [host server](rollyourown/project_modules/host_server/) have been set up, then container images for the project need to be built and uploaded to the host and the project's components need to be deployed on the host.
+After a [control node](rollyourown/project_modules/control_node/) and [host server](rollyourown/project_modules/host_server/) have been set up, container images for the project need to be built and uploaded to the host and the project's components need to be deployed on the host.

 ### Getting the project repository

 The first step is to fetch the automation code for the project.

-First, log in to the **control node** as the non-root user, enter the `ryo-projects` directory and clone the **project repository** to your control node.
+First, log in to the [**control node**](rollyourown/project_modules/control_node/), enter the `ryo-projects` directory and clone the [**project repository**](rollyourown/projects) to your control node.
 The repository used depends on the project to deploy and is linked from the project's page.
 For example:

 ```bash
 cd ~/ryo-projects